 How Does Naprapathic Medicine Differ From Chiropractic and Why Naprapathy A More Holistic?

 Chiropractic approach is based on the subluxation theory: bones that are out of alignment are realigned by high velocity techniques and this approach has resulted in many documented cases of rib fractures and other more serious injuries.
 Chiropractors are notorious for unsafe practices including performing acupuncture with dangerously limited 'crash course' training that is less than 3% of the minimum basic education required for entry level in the field of acupuncture and with no supervised student internship in an approved supervised teaching clinic.
-Our clinic takes an approach to care does not support this flawed chiropractic philosophy.
-In many ways this opinion was shared by the founder of Naprapathy who a chiropractor and did not fully support "subluxation theory" as the cause of disease, pain and low vitality.
+Our clinic takes an approach to care that does not support this limited and flawed chiropractic philosophy.
+In many ways this opinion was shared by the founder of Naprapathy who studied chiropractic extensively and did not fully support "subluxation theory" as the cause of disease, pain and low vitality.
 Naprapathic Medicine is based on the belief that it is the muscle, ligament, or tendon that holds and moves the bone, so they have to be balanced for the bone to be aligned.
 This allows for the slow, gentle movements to stretch the tensed, contracted tissue to relieve your pain.
 The traditional Asian style of “naprapathy” (known as Tui Na) also addresses imbalances of the flow of vital energy through the energetic systems of the body.
 Promotion of the proper flow of circulation through these various connective tissue structures is essential restoration and maintenance of health including joint and spinal alignment.